underscoreio/underscoreio/src/html/_events/2015-02-24-essential-scala-online.md

 duration: 4 weeks
 cost: $749
 navbar: events
-summary: Our studio-style online course for professional developers learning Scala.
+summary: Our studio-style online course for professional developers who want a thorough introduction to Scala.
 ---

 ### What